9117KET/ai-avatar-ontology-integration-poc/llm_integration/README.md

 # LLM Integration for Physics Tutor

-This module handles the integration between the physics knowledge ontology and the Claude 3 LLM to create an adaptive tutoring experience.
+This module handles the integration between the physics knowledge ontology and the Claude 3 LLM to create an enhanced physics tutoring experience.

 ## Components